BastionAI/bastionai.github.io/_posts/2025-07-10-vector-databases-and-rag.md

 permalink: /blog/vector-databases-and-rag/
 ---

-## Vector Databases and RAG: The Engine Behind Intelligent Local AI

 In the rapidly evolving landscape of Artificial Intelligence, especially with the rise of Large Language Models (LLMs), the ability to provide accurate, contextually relevant, and up-to-date information is paramount.
 This is where Retrieval Augmented Generation (RAG) coupled with vector databases plays a crucial role.

 ### What is RAG and How Does it Work?